Canoe North Adventures

 These experiences and more are within reach when you join an expedition with CNA.
 Our team will work with you to match your experience level and desires with the adventure of your dreams.
 From the Mackenzie Mountains to the Arctic Coast, from the Klondike Gold Rush to the Legends of Nahanni – we’re excited to show you the secrets of the north!

-Click on the tiles below for 2022 and 2023 dates and availability.
+Click on the tiles below for 2025 dates and availability.

 Let the adventure begin!

-Looking to experience the wonders of the Nahanni, But pressed for time?
+Looking to experience the wonders of the Nahanni, but pressed for time, or worried about your experience level?
 This expedition takes you to the heart of Nahanni National Park where you will paddle past dazzling mountain ranges, experience the Tufa Mounds at Rabbitkettle Lake and finish the trip at Náįlįcho (Virginia Falls).
-6 days allows for some time to hike and explore the surrounding landscape, finding what secrets the Nahanni may hold up its hidden valleys.
-This stretch of the Nahanni is calm and relaxing, and ending your journey at thundering Virginia Falls and experiencing their magic without having to make the 1.5km portage around them and face the class 2-3 rapids downstream make this a perfect trip for people of all skill levels to join a wilderness experience like nowhere else on earth.
+7 days allows for some time to hike and explore the surrounding landscape, finding what secrets the Nahanni may hold up its hidden valleys.
+This stretch of the Nahanni is calm and relaxing, and requires only basic canoeing skills to navigate.
+Experiencing the falls’ magic without having to make the 1.5km portage around them and face the class 2-3 rapids downstream!
+Join a wilderness experience like nowhere else on earth.

 More Information

-Dream of paddling the Nahanni River, but worried about the whitewater?
-This 11-day itinerary offers a fantastic “stress free” version of the Nahanni River experience.
-Paddle from the breathtakingly beautiful “Honeymoon Lake” through the rugged Ragged Range, the tallest mountains in the NWT, all the way to Virginia Falls.
-This section of the Nahanni features gentle current with only a handful of manageable class 2 rapids to navigate.
-Put your feet up and relax as the Nahanni River pulls you along through a spectacular montane wilderness like almost nowhere else on earth.
+Do you dream of paddling the Nahanni River, but are worried about the whitewater, or more interested in exploring the surrounding mountains?
+This 11-day itinerary offers a fantastic “stress free” version of the Nahanni River experience!
+Paddle from the breathtakingly beautiful Island Lakes through the rugged Ragged Range, the tallest mountains in the NWT, all the way to Virginia Falls.
+Experience a part of Nahanni National Park that few see.
+This section of the Nahanni features gentle current with only a handful of manageable class 2- rapids to navigate.
+Put your feet up and relax as the Nahanni River pulls you along through a spectacular montane wilderness like almost nowhere else on earth!

 More Information